15 Jan Fasting Health Benefits – Should You Fast?

 Fasting also showed an increased production of BDNF (brain derived neurotrophic factor), which increases the resistance of neurons becoming dysfunctional.This ultimately protects us from neurodegenerative diseases.

-Should you Be fasting?
+Should You Be Fasting?

 If you’re ready to figure out your personal health journey, head over to our Services page, where you can book a free 15 minute appointment with us!
 We’ll go over your next steps + learn a little bit about you + before you know it, you’ll be reaching your goals!